 Making New Friends is Easy in Charleston

 Have you ever heard about Southern hospitality?
-It is totally a thing.
-And this abundant warmth still exists in Charleston.
+It is totally a thing in southern cities, such as Savannah, which is another great solo travel destination.
+And this abundant warmth still exists in Charleston too.

 I’ve lived in New Jersey all my life.
 As a whole, we’re a very reserved and impatient group of people, considering that we’re squished inside the most densely populated state in the entire nation.
 We don’t have time for chitchat in these parts.